DiogoDeAndrade/self_portrait/README.md

-# SELF PORTRAIT
+# DIOGO

 Developed for the Game Creator's Club at Lusofona University.
-This month, the theme is "Self Portrait"
+This month, the theme is "Self Portrait".
+And yes, the name of the game is Diogo.

 ## Game